jigardhulla/company-rest-apis/README.md

 composer require vlucas/phpdotenv (run it)

+#### Note: You can use xampp or any other way to do server setup first before going ahead.

 Once setup is done.
 You can follow below documentation link to access apis:

 ### https://documenter.getpostman.com/view/27790542/2s93sW9vTB